brabster/tw-site/src/pages/pages/about/index.md

 path: "/services"
 ---

+Alongside software development and data engineering, I've worked in analytics, marketing, machine learning and cloud computing.
-Having worked with analytics, marketing, machine learning, as well as my core of software development, I’m flexible enough to help you.
+I love solving problems and I’m flexible enough to help you.

 I perform contract, consulting or freelance engagements that help you and challenge me.
 My experience extends to leading teams, technical architecture and product development.